Camp children walk across the snow-covered zoo

 Will my camper get to touch or feed animals?

-Your camper will see many of the animals at the zoo throughout their camp week.
+Your camper will see many of the zoo’s animal residents throughout their time in camp.
 However, we leave care of the animals up to our professional zookeepers.
 Campers will not have the opportunity to touch or feed the animals.

 What if my camper needs accommodations?

-Lincoln Park Zoo is committed to creating a welcoming and inclusive environment for all.
-If you child needs accommodations or has specific needs, please contact our camp team at camp@lpzoo.org or include this information when registering so that we may discuss how to make sure your camper has a great experience.
+If your child needs accommodations or has specific needs, please contact our camp team at camp@lpzoo.org or include this information when registering so that we may discuss how to make sure your camper has a great experience.

 Questions?